Binghui Peng (彭炳辉)

-I am a postdoctoral research fellow at Simons Institute, UC Berkeley.
-Previously, I obtained my Ph.D. from Columbia University, advised by Xi Chen and Christos Papadimitriou.
+I am a visiting faculty researcher at Google research, NYC.
+Previously, I was a postdoctoral research fellow at Stanford University (supervised by Aviad Rubinstein and Amin Saberi) and Simons Institute, UC Berkeley.
+I obtained my Ph.D. from Columbia University, advised by Xi Chen and Christos Papadimitriou.
 Prior to that, I received my bachelor's degree from Yao Class at Tsinghua University.

 I have worked on machine learning theory, game theory, and theoretical computer science broadly.
-Recently, I am particularly interested in how computational theory interplays with AI.
+Recently, I am particularly interested in theory of LLM.

 Research